spiceai/cookbook/grafana-datasource/README.md

 # Adding Spice as a Grafana Datasource

-This recipe will show how to configure a Grafana dashboard to use Spice as the data source using [Infinity](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/) plugins.
+This recipe will show how to configure a Grafana dashboard to use Spice as the data source using the [Infinity](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/) plugin.

 ## Prerequisites